khumaidysyafiq/MiniProject_1_DataStructures/README.md

-# Mini Project 1 Struktur Data
+# Mini Project 1 Data Structures

 ## Topic: Music Playlist Manager
 We often use music applications everyday, like Spotify, Youtube Music, etc. But behind those applications there is a lot of logic and code that makes it very nice to use, like the ability to see our listening history, what songs comes next, and the order in which we want to play it.
 In order for these features to exist, many data structures are needed, mainly stack, queue, and deque.
 This mini project aims to create a simple music playlist manager which can do the above mentioned features using data structures.